Deutscher775/pyleafapi/README.md

 # nanoleaf-api
-A custom Nanoleaf API for extended use or custom controller apps
+A custom Nanoleaf API for extended use or custom controller apps.